Female Urinary Incontinence Treatment in Chula Vista, CA

 - Self-fixated slings – can be used to support the urethra and are secured in place by friction and tissue ingrowth, and require no sutures or screws.

-Dr. Kamali is a highly trained OBGYN with extensive experience diagnosing and treating urinary incontinence.
-Call (619) 271-2700 to schedule an appointment at our OBGYN office in Chula Vista, CA
+Dr. Kamali is a highly trained OBGYN with extensive experience testing and treating urinary incontinence in women.
+To schedule a consultation for urinary incontinence treatment at our gynecology office in Chula Vista, CA, please call (619) 271-2700 or request an appointment through our secure online form.